-In addition to all of the ERP, CMS, financial, and customer support tools you can integrate with, if you can’t find what you need, SugarCRM also has an API and an SDK for app builders who want to extend the service.
+In addition to all of the integrations for ERP, CMS, financial, and customer support tools, SugarCRM also offers an API and an SDK for app builders who want to extend the service.

-Salesforce AppExchange includes pretty much any type of app you could want, and a lot of software companies (like Quip and Heroku) have been brought on board the Salesforce ship in order to be better aligned with Salesforce.
-A visit to the AppExchange website is a little overwhelming, almost like visiting the Apple AppStore, but you can filter by product type, cloud type, or industry.
-Within the AppExchange you’ll find free Labs apps that extend the usability of Salesforce, specialized integrations that perform specific Salesforce functions, and integrations that bring your HR software, ERP data, and lots of other data right into your Salesforce.
+A visit to the AppExchange website can feel overwhelming.
+It’s almost like visiting the Apple AppStore but you can filter by product type, cloud type, or industry.
+Within AppExchange you’ll find free Labs apps that extend the usability of Salesforce, specialized integrations that perform specific Salesforce functions, and integrations that bring your HR software, ERP data, and lots of other data right into your Salesforce.

-For SugarCRM, support isn’t really an extra, as they’ve got a wide variety of support tools in-app and accessible through the interface.
-Unfortunately, because the software originally developed as an open source tool, much of the documentation is in form format and highly technical.
-Those who purchase the Ultimate package can get full support with an account manager and everything.
+For SugarCRM, support isn’t an extra add-on.
+SugarCRM offers a wide variety of support tools in-app and through the interface.
+Because the software originally developed as an open source tool, much of the documentation is in form format and highly technical.
+However, those who purchase the Ultimate package receive full support from an account manager.

-Salesforce support is really helpful for learning the tools, and the Trailhead learning community is as widespread as the tool itself.
-Salesforce developers and power users that get really into using the tool can get certifications in a bunch of different specializations, which look really good on a resume.
+Salesforce support is helpful for learning the tools, and the Trailhead learning community is as widespread as the tool itself.
+Salesforce developers and power users that get really into using the tool can get certifications in a bunch of different specializations.

 Plus, Salesforce puts on a Dreamforce conference every year for users.
 Dreamforce is a huge conference that literally takes over San Francisco (like, they have to bring in cruise ships for people to stay in because all the hotels fill up) that’s just for Salesforce users, app builders, developers, and companies.

-Salesforce lives in the cloud, so your data is secure and protected from natural disaster, but you’re going to have a hard time exporting to move away, if you ever choose to do so.
+Salesforce lives in the cloud, so your data stays secure and protected from natural disasters.
+The only downside of this is that you might have a hard time exporting your data if you ever choose to switch CRMs.

-The battle of SugarCRM vs Salesforce rages on, with no end or clear winner in sight.
-Salesforce has the name recognition, the warehouses of swag to give away, and the loyal user base who’ve made careers learning and expanding on the tool, but SugarCRM gives Salesforce a run for its money in terms of usability and expansion.
+The SugarCRM vs. Salesforce battle rages on with no end or clear winner in sight.
+Salesforce has name recognition, warehouses of swag to give away, and a loyal user base who have made careers learning and expanding on the tool, but SugarCRM gives Salesforce a run for its money in terms of usability and expansion.

-SugarCRM is definitely the underdog in this pairing, if only because it has less name recognition.
-When it comes to features, pricing, and support, the two are fairly comparable.
+SugarCRM is definitely the underdog in this pairing, but when it comes to features, pricing, and support, the two are fairly comparable.
 SugarCRM has done a lot of work to improve over the past couple of years, especially since closing work on their open source version—a move that could have killed off a less stable company.